- “Board” means the Board of Directors of the Company

 - Consider how management identifies any required changes to the design or implementation of internal controls; and

-- Review whether management has taken steps to embed a culture which is committed in ethical and lawful behaviour.
+- Review whether management has taken steps to embed a culture which is committed to ethical and lawful behaviour.

 The Committee shall undertake or review any other matters referred to it by the Board.